 Bassel Khartabil, Founder

-Barry Threw, Interim Director #NEWPALMYRA
+Barry Threw, Executive Director #NEWPALMYRA

-Jon Phillips, Founder, Fabricatorz
+Jon Phillips, Cofounder, Fabricatorz

 Jon Phillips is Founder of Fabricatorz, a global design and technology company.
 Phillips manages a global team of creative developers with primary offices in Beijing, Hong Kong, San Francisco and Berlin, and other site-specific local offices.
 Fabricatorz handles a diverse set of software, hardware and consulting projects constructed to the specific needs of client companies, operations and infrastructure.
 Phillips began his career operating between art and technology, before helping start the open source drawing app Inkscape; he then went on to found the Openclipart online art community, and scale-up the Creative Commons community and business globally, ultimately founding Fabricatorz in 2007.#NEWPALMYRA is archiving the past up to the present in order to create a future city.
 The destruction of the old and the observation of the current state of Palmyra catalyses the sharing, production and cultural prototyping which actively constructs a new place for people.